-- 20 This section imposes duties on the governing body of a higher education provider registered with the OfS, similar to provision in section 43 of the Education (No. 2) Act 1986. - 21 The governing body must take reasonably practicable steps to achieve the objective of securing freedom of speech within the law for the provider's members, staff and students and for visiting speakers.
-There is a duty to have particular regard to the importance of freedom of speech when determining what steps are reasonably practicable. - 22 The duty includes that the use of premises is not refused because of a person's ideas, beliefs or views, or a body's policy or objectives, and that the terms on which premises are provided are not based on those grounds.
-It also includes taking reasonably practicable steps to secure academic freedom for academic staff at the provider, an existing principle which is extended to include the circumstances of seeking promotion or a different job at the provider, and which makes clear that the freedom applies to speech within the academic's field of expertise.
-There is also a new separate duty with similar provision in respect of external applicants for an academic role at a provider.
+- 22 This section imposes duties on the governing body of a higher education provider registered with the OfS, similar to provision in section 43 of the Education (No. 2) Act 1986. - 23 The governing body must take reasonably practicable steps to achieve the objective of securing freedom of speech within the law for the provider's members, staff and students and for visiting speakers.
+There is a duty to have particular regard to the importance of freedom of speech when determining what steps are reasonably practicable. - 24 The duty includes that the use of premises is not refused because of a person's ideas, beliefs or views, or a body's policy or objectives, and that the terms on which premises are provided are not based on those grounds.
+It also includes taking reasonably practicable steps to secure academic freedom for academic staff at the provider, an existing principle which is extended to include the circumstances of seeking promotion or a different job at the provider.
+In addition, there is a new separate duty with similar provision in respect of external applicants for an academic role at a provider. - 25 In order to achieve freedom of speech within the law, the governing body must also secure that individuals or bodies that use its premises are not required to bear some or all of the costs of security, unless there are exceptional circumstances.

-Section A2: Code of practice
+Section A2: Code of Practice

-- 23 This section imposes duties on the governing body of a higher education provider registered with the OfS, similar to provision in section 43 of the Education (No. 2) Act 1986. - 24 The governing body must maintain a code of practice with a view to facilitating the discharge of the duty in section A1(1).
+- 26 This section imposes duties on the governing body of a higher education provider registered with the OfS, similar to provision in section 43 of the Education (No. 2) Act 1986. - 27 The governing body must maintain a code of practice with a view to facilitating the discharge of the duties in section A1(1) and (10).
 The content of the code of practice must include a statement of the provider's values relating to freedom of speech and an explanation of how those values uphold freedom of speech.
-It must also set out the procedures to be followed by staff and students when organising meetings and activities, the conduct required in relation to such meetings and activities, and the criteria for specified decisions. - 25 The governing body must take reasonably practicable steps, including where appropriate the initiation of disciplinary measures, to secure compliance with the code of practice. - 26 The governing body must, at least once a year, bring the provisions of section A1 and the code of practice to the attention of all its students.
+It must also set out the procedures to be followed by staff, students and any students' union for students at the provider when organising meetings and activities, the conduct required in relation to such meetings and activities, and the criteria for specified decisions (including whether there are exceptional circumstances for the purposes of section A1(10)). - 28 The governing body must take reasonably practicable steps, including where appropriate the initiation of disciplinary measures, to secure compliance with the code of practice. - 29 The governing body must, at least once a year, bring the provisions of section A1 and the code of practice to the attention of all its students.